 No Results in Your Job Search?
 Check Your Entire Google History

-by Laura Smith-Proulx | executive job search, executive resume writing
+by | executive job search, executive resume writing

-Is your executive job search at a standstill?
+Is your executive job search stalled?

 Today, companies can find nearly everything about you with a simple Google search.
 Not only are your social media profiles open to scrutiny, but data on your political affiliations, financial status, family, or legal matters can be discovered in mere minutes.